Learning Outcomes

 Rights or obligations that have become due or enforceable prior to termination or frustration; these survive termination.

 Upon termination for actual or anticipatory repudiatory breach, the innocent party may claim damages for losses arising from the breach.
-Upon termination by agreement, rights are governed by the new agreement, subject to consideration or deed.
+Damages aim to put the innocent party in the position they would have been in had the contract been properly performed, subject to causation, remoteness, and mitigation.
+Where termination by agreement is concluded, rights are governed by the new agreement (for example, mutual releases or settlement sums), and parties may specify survival of key clauses (confidentiality, IP, limitation/exclusion, dispute resolution).

 Terminating a contract does not automatically rescind it.
 Rescission is an equitable remedy (usually for misrepresentation or vitiating factors), which unwinds the contract retrospectively.